sanja7s/AI_Impact_Card/README.md

 ### Biometric Checkout

-- **[Impact Assessment Card - Biometric Checkout](impact-assessment-card-biometric-checkout-version5.pdf)**: A concise assessment of the impact, benefits, and riskss of implementing biometric checkout technologies.
+- **[Impact Assessment Card - Biometric Checkout](card-biometric-checkout-version5.pdf)**: A concise assessment of the impacts, benefits, and risks of implementing biometric checkout technologies.

 ### Licence Plate Detector

-- **[Impact Assessment Card - Licence Plate Detector](impact-assessment-card-license-plate-detector-version5.pdf)**: A concise assessment of the impacts, benefits, and risks of using licence plate detection systems.
+- **[Impact Assessment Card - Licence Plate Detector (Version 5)](card-license-plate-detector-version5.pdf)**: A concise assessment of the impacts, benefits, and risks of using licence plate detection systems.

+- **[Impact Assessment Card - Licence Plate Detector (Previous Version)](card-license-plate-detector.pdf)**: A previous version of the concise assessment of impacts, benefits, and risks for licence plate detection systems.

 ### Urban Feedback System